I see it as my responsibility to act ethically and morally in all areas of running a business.

 - My books and records are kept meticulously and honestly.

 When I am trading at festivals I try to keep my ecological footprint down to a minimum.
 I choose not to use the power supplied in favour of my portable solar panel.
 This charges a small leisure battery which powers my lights and my phone which I use to take card payments.
 If a customer asks for a bag, then I have recycled paper bags to offer, however, I find that a lot of people choose to go without.
+In my early years of trading I found that a huge amount of cable ties were being used, so for the past 2 years I have been using reuseable ties.
 I recycle the majority of my waste and reuse items as much as possible.
 A lot of my stall fittings have been bought second hand, and I pledge to keep making changes to make the stall as sustainable and conscious as possible.